Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Methods and Materials

+The model training and testing implemented an 80-20 percent split such that 80\% is used for model training and the remaining 20\% for the model's evaluation \cite{SHMUEL2025131337}.
+Model performance was evaluated using the K-fold stratified cross-validation method with $k=5$ \cite{diamantidis2000unsupervised}.
+Results are compared against a majority-class (Zero-R) baseline that always predicts the most frequent cluster, providing a minimal performance reference, using chi-square tests.

-For each of the models, we conducted a feature importance analysis \cite{zien2009feature,teddyfeature2024} to study the features influencing the predicted cluster membership.
-Namely, for each algorithm, we trained models on the complete dataset while incorporating an additional noise variable drawn from a standard normal distribution ($\mu=0, \sigma=1$).
-Feature importance scores below the noise variable's feature importance score were set to zero, effectively eliminating non-informative features that performed worse than random noise.
-The remaining features underwent \(L_1\) normalization to enable direct comparison across algorithms.
-Model performance was evaluated using the K-fold stratified cross-validation method with \(k=5\) \cite{diamantidis2000unsupervised}.
+For each model, we conducted a feature importance analysis \cite{zien2009feature,teddyfeature2024} by incorporating an additional noise variable drawn from a standard normal distribution ($\mu=0, \sigma=1$).
+Feature importance scores below the noise variable's score were set to zero, and the remaining features underwent $L_1$ normalisation to enable comparison across algorithms.